16 Dec '14

 Vishnu has always seemed normal and—I thought—useless.
 Dude’s too easy.
 Too much tie-and-suit.
 Orthodox.
 Status quo.
 Talking about ping-pong and the health of his lawn (yawn).

 But just this morning, while practicing yoga in Shiva-like habitualness, it hit me that Vishnu is the brave one: the warrior and one supercool dude.

-Thinking about an Indian philosophy that tells us social structures are god-given, I realized that the daily grind of work and obligations and civic duty becomes a warrior’s path.
+Remembering that Indian philosophy tells us social structures are god-given, I realized that the daily grind of work and obligations and civic duty can be a warrior’s path.

 Sustaining the universe ain’t for fools.